LPBeaulieu/Make-Your-Own-Gamebook/README.md

 <b>Step 4</b>- You're now ready to use <b>Make Your Own Gamebook</b>!

 Be sure to check out the Youtube video (see link above) for instructions on how to use the Python code files.
-You can now easily create your very own gamebooks in a few seconds, without all the hassle of assigning random section numbers yourself! 🎉📖
+You can now easily create your very own gamebook in a few seconds, without all the hassle of assigning random section numbers yourself! 🎉📖

 ## ✍️ Authors <a name = "author"></a>
 - 👋 Hi, I’m Louis-Philippe!